ciubotaru/bitfield/README.md

 bfcat() concatenates two bitfields into one.

+bfclone() creates a copy of an existing bitfield.

 bfcmp() compares two bitfields and returns 0 if same or non-zero and error message if different.